VadimV1/AWS-LAB/README.md

 ___________________________
 This branch contains the node express app files and the Dockerfile for creating the dockerizd image for the project.

+The backend app connects to the db and pulls queries from it.

 There are 6 env vars you need to configure when you provision this service:

 1. DB_HOST - The DB host adress